zereal-ai/desic/PLAN.md

 ## Milestone 2 – LLM Back-End Integration

 Goal: provide an extensible back-end abstraction (protocol + registry) and a first concrete implementation using **openai-clojure**.
-All later code (optimiser, modules) must interact only with the protocol, never the concrete client.
+All later code (optimizer, modules) must interact only with the protocol, never the concrete client.

 ### 2-1 · `ILlmBackend` Protocol